MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 ## Select a Fishery

+Select a fishery that primarily takes place in the North Atlantic.
+If you need inspiration, [consult this list](http://www.oceana.ca/en/publications/reports/heres-catch-how-restore-abundance-canadas-oceans) of Canadian fisheries.
+[Its appendix](http://www.oceana.ca/sites/default/files/canadas_marine_fisheries_individual_stocks_appendix_c.pdf) includes basic information about each stock, as well as the location at which it takes place.

-Select a fishery from the list of North Atlantic fisheries below.
-This is the fishery that you will conduct your project on.
+Choose wisely: this is the fishery that you will conduct your project on.

 **Inform Dr. Favaro which fishery you will study by the end of Week 2**.
 We ask that there be no duplicates, and fisheries are first-come-first-serve.
 So if you really want to look at one particular fishery you had better pick fast!